 Management's Discussion and Analysis of Financial Condition and Results of Operations of our business is designed to provide a reader of our financial statements with a narrative from the perspective of management.
-You should read the following discussion in conjunction with the sections entitled "Envista Holdings Corporation Audited Consolidated and Combined Financial Statements" included in this Annual Report on Form 10-K. Management's Discussion and Analysis of Financial Condition and Results of Operations is divided into seven sections:
+You should read the following discussion in conjunction with the sections entitled "Envista Holdings Corporation Audited Consolidated Financial Statements" included in this Annual Report on Form 10-K. This section of the Form 10-K generally discusses 2022 and 2021 items and year-to-year comparisons between 2022 and 2021.
+Discussion of 2020 items and year-to-year comparisons between 2021 and 2020 are not included in this Form 10-K, and can be found in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Part II, Item 7 of the Company's Annual Report on Form 10-K for the year ended December 31, 2021.